Frequently Asked Questions

-Citation payment can be made online with credit or debit card, in the Parking Services Office with cash or check, via the U.S. Mail (postage required) with check, through Campus Mail (no postage needed), or deposited into the PURPLE fine boxes located across campus.
-(The yellow fine boxes are for citations issued by the Stevens Point Police Department.)
+Citation payment can be made online with credit or debit card, in the Parking Services Office with cash or check, via the U.S. Mail (postage required) with check, through Campus Mail (no postage needed), or deposited into the PURPLE fine boxes located in each parking lot.
+(The yellow/green fine boxes are for citations issued by the Stevens Point Police Department.)

 How much time do I have to pay my citation?

-Appeal forms are available from the Parking Services Office, however, your citation payment must be made prior to filing an appeal.
-(Some citations are not appealable; i.e. meter citations, fire zone parking and handicap stall citations.)
+Citations may be appealed before the due date and after payment.
+Appeal forms are available from the Parking Services Office; however, your citation payment must be made prior to filing an appeal.
+(Some citations are not appealable; i.e. Meter, Handicapped stall parking and Fire Zone violations.)
 The appeal is reviewed by the Appeals Committee; comprised of university faculty, staff, and students.
-The committee can either uphold, reduce, or void the citation.
+The committee can uphold, reduce, or void the citation.

 I locked my keys in my vehicle or my vehicle broke down in one of the lots, what should I do?

 Call Parking Services, 715-346-3900, and relay the problem to prevent receiving a citation.
 The university cannot assist in unlocking your vehicle for liability reasons but will refer you to a local business to call for help.

 Where do I report damage to my car that occurred while parked on campus?

 Any damage to your vehicle should be reported to UWSP Protective Services, 715-346-3456.
 The university assumes no responsibility for the damage.